bscheltinga/Strava_magic/README.md

 2. Download data since last time and update alldata(.csv?)
 3. Do the things with the alldata file.

+NOTE: segment list is not working due to changes in strava api protocol.

 To do
 - Alle top 10 segmenten in lijst
 - Segment H-index